ataiva-software/kontainers/docs/multi-domain-proxy-guide.md

 ### Security

 - Always use SSL/TLS in production
+- Use Let's Encrypt for automatic certificate management when possible
 - Implement rate limiting for public-facing APIs
 - Enable WAF protection for sensitive applications
-- Regularly update SSL certificates before they expire
+- Regularly monitor certificate expiration dates
 - Use strong cipher suites for SSL/TLS
 - Implement proper CORS settings for APIs